CaoHoaiTan/CaoHoaiTan/README.md

 <!-- quote_start -->
-_**"Successful people are always looking for opportunities to help others.
-Unsuccessful people are always asking, 'What's in it for me?'"**_
+_**"Help others for all the times that you have been ignored.
+Be kind to others, for all the times that you have been scorned."**_

-— Brian Tracy
+— Ming-Dao Deng
 <!-- quote_end -->

 <br>